alfredkam/PHYLO/README.md

-This branch is an edge releae - Marionettejs-AMD [Alpha] : http://phylo.mcgill.ca/edge
+This version is an edge release - Marionettejs-AMD [Beta] : http://phylo.mcgill.ca/edge

 <a href='http://phylo.cs.mcgill.ca'>PHYLO</a>
 =====